Factbox: Rifts that divide NATO allies Turkey and United States

 ARMENIAN GENOCIDE

-Biden's only phone call with Erdogan since entering the White House came in April, when he gave notice that he planned to describe the World War One massacres of Armenians by the Ottoman Empire, forerunner of modern Turkey, as a genocide.
+Biden's only phone call with Erdogan since entering the White House came in April, when he gave notice that he planned to describe the World War One massacres of Armenians by the Ottoman Empire, forerunner of modern Turkey, as a genocide here.

 Erdogan said the designation was baseless, unjust and harmful to ties, and called on Biden to reverse it.